lambda-orm/lambdaorm-labs/labs/svc/04-northwind-cqrs-with-kafka/README.md

 In the schema we will configure:

-- Domain entities
+- Domain
+  - Entities
+- Infrastructure
   - Mappings of domain entities to database tables
-- Data sources
+  - Data sources for Crm, Catalog, Ordering and Insights
   - Stages with conditions to define which domain entity applies to each data source
+  - Service
+  - Consumers to listen to messages from a kafka topic
+- Application
   - Listeners to synchronize data between databases
-- Consumers to listen to messages from a kafka topic

 In the creation of the project the schema was created but without any entity.
 Modify the configuration of lambdaorm.yaml with the following content